 Dr. Coleman also assisted local medical teams with their vaccination program.

 Dr. Coleman led Beaumont, Texas to first place honors in the National League of Cities Let’s Move! program to fight childhood obesity.
 He was invited to the White House three times honoring his efforts in this field.

 In 2015, Dr. Coleman was awarded the President’s Council on Fitness, Sports & Nutrition Community Leadership Award.
 This national award is presented to only 50 honorees each year.

-Alan and Julie are members of Wesley United Methodist Church, where Alan served five terms as Administrative Board Chairman.
-Both Alan and Julie attended Emmaus Walks.
+Alan and Julie are members of Woodcrest United Methodist Church in Lumberton.
+They have both attended Emmaus Walks.

 The Coleman family is very involved with the Young Life ministry.
-Young Life is a non-denominational high school youth ministry.
+Young Life is a worldwide, non-denominational youth ministry.

 Alan and Julie served on the Area Committee for 12 years and were blessed to host club at their home.
-Alan and Julie attended four camps with our area youth and served as adult hosts at Young Life's Crooked Creek camp.
+They attended four camps with our area youth and served as adult hosts at Young Life's Crooked Creek camp.

 For 11 years, Dr. Coleman coached his sons and their friends.
 During this time, he coached 19 soccer teams and 11 baseball teams and impacted the lives of over 400 young men.
 In his last year of coaching, Dr. Coleman's soccer team finished in second place in the state championship.

 Dr. Coleman was a USSF soccer referee for 15 years and officiated at the club, high school, and college levels.